monistdavid/KNOWLEDGE/BUSINESS/TMI/RESEARCH/A Relief from Mental Overload in a Digitalized World.md

     1. automatic external information structuring by intelligent assistance software can protect knowledge workers from information overload by lightening their cognitive load and, thus, help improve cognitive performance.
+        1. have a assistant to help manage the information, filter out the trash info automatically.
+        2. have a assistant to help organize the information.